 “Bringing the outdoors into the retail experience.”

-Brand values: Describes the company’s desired culture, the beliefs that unite employees.
+Values: Shared beliefs about what the company’s desired culture should be.
 Here’s Swedish shipping line Maersk’s values statement, focussed on“Humbleness”

 Listen, learn, share and give space to others